Affiliate links on Android Authority may earn us a commission. Learn more.

 Gmail IMAP settings: What they mean and how to set them up

 When you take a peek into Gmail’s settings, everything is pretty straightforward until you notice the Gmail IMAP settings and wonder what they’re used for.
 This article will explain the Gmail IMAP settings and how to configure them.

-Gmail IMAP is when you want to download your Gmail emails to an email client on your computer, such as Outlook.
+You can use Gmail IMAP when you want to download your Gmail emails to an email client on your computer, such as Outlook.
 IMAP will download the messages and sync your changes back to the Gmail servers so everything stays the same.

 A guide to Gmail IMAP settings

 Not everybody likes to use the online version of Gmail.
 Some still prefer the old-fashioned way of using email clients such as Microsoft Outlook, iOS Mail, or macOS Mail.
 Some may even like using the outdated and now obsolete Mozilla Thunderbird.
 Others have employers who force them to use it.

 If you find yourself in the email client camp willingly or unwillingly, then IMAP is there to make your life easier.
 It’s very easy to set up, as you’ll see below.